Are you ready to Live PURPOSEFULLY

 Being a mom of three has helped me understand just how important it is that we teach our children to understand and love celebrating the birth of our Savior.
 We want to make our homes a place where our families can feel the joy of Christmas.

-This week, I’ve pulled together some of my FAVORITE Christ-Centered Christmas Activites and Countdowns that will help you and your family do just that.
-And am sharing them with you, right now!
+This week, I’ve pulled together some of my FAVORITE Christ-Centered Christmas activities and Countdowns that will help you and your family keep your focus on the true reason for the season; Jesus.

 5 Awesome Ways to Keep Christ At The Center of Your Christmas Celebration